Academic Affairs Committee

 - STAGE I

-The first stage is to prepare brief answers to the following questions and send them to the Vice President for Academic Affairs.
+The first stage is to prepare brief answers to the following questions and send them to the Provost.
 This stage is intended to be a heads up to the State Board of Higher Education and their staff.
 Normally, it should come about one to four months before the second stage.

 Questions for Stage I (typically three to six pages total length):